Penal Code § 1368 PC sets forth California law as to a defendant’s mental competency to stand trial.

-- suspend the trial or criminal proceedings if he/she finds the accused incompetent, or
+- suspend the trial or criminal proceedings if they find you incompetent or

-- allow the proceedings to continue if he/she finds the defendant mentally competent.
+- allow the proceedings to continue if they find you mentally competent.

 - 5. Is a competency hearing a civil or criminal hearing?

-Under California law, this code section requires the judge presiding over a criminal case to do two things if he/she believes a defendant is mentally incompetent.
+California Penal Code 1368 PC requires the judge presiding over your criminal case to do two things if they believe you are mentally incompetent.
 These are:

-- state his/her doubt of the defendant’s competency on the official court record, and
+- declare their “doubt” as to your competency on the official court record and

-- ask the defendant’s attorney as to his/her opinion of the accused’s competence.1
+- ask your attorney for their opinion of your competence.1

-If the defense counsel provides substantial evidence of incompetency, then the judge shall order a competency hearing.2 The purpose of a competency hearing is to determine whether or not the accused is, in fact, mentally sound to stand trial.
+If the defense counsel provides substantial evidence of incompetency, then the judge will order a competency hearing.2 The purpose of a competency hearing is to determine whether or not you are, in fact, mentally sound to stand trial.

-Note that a defense counsel cannot withdraw his/her doubt of a client’s competency after it is given.3
+Note that your defense counsel cannot withdraw their doubt as to your competency after it is given.3

 A competency hearing is where a judge determines whether a defendant is fit to stand trial.

-Upon ordering for such a hearing, the Superior Court judge may direct that the defendant be taken to a state mental hospital (or treatment facility) for a 72-hour treatment and evaluation.4
+After ordering a competency hearing, the judge may direct that you be taken to a California mental hospital (or treatment facility) for a 72-hour treatment and evaluation.4

-The judge considers this report at the hearing, along with any other pertinent evidence (e.g., the defendant’s statements), to determine whether or not the accused is competent.
+After completing this evaluation, the facility reports your competence to the judge.5 The judge considers this report at the hearing, along with any other pertinent evidence (such as your own statements), to determine whether or not you are competent.

-In meeting this burden, the defense does not have to prove incompetency beyond a reasonable doubt.
-Incompetency, rather, only has to be proven by a preponderance of the evidence.”6
+Note that you (or your attorney) has the burden of proving that you are incompetent during this hearing.
+In meeting this burden, you do not have to prove incompetency beyond a reasonable doubt; rather, incompetency has to be proven only by a preponderance of the evidence.”6

-A preponderance of the evidence means that the judge has to conclude that it is more likely than not that the defendant is mentally incompetent because of:
+A preponderance of the evidence means that it is “more likely than not” that you are mentally incompetent because of a mental disorder or a developmental disability (discussed in more detail below).7

-A defendant is mentally competent to stand trial if he/she can do all of the following:
+In California, you are mentally competent to stand trial if you can do all of the following:

-- understand the nature and purpose of the criminal proceedings against him/her,
+- understand the nature and purpose of the criminal proceedings against you,

-- assist, in a rational manner, his/her attorney in presenting his/her defense, and
+- assist, in a rational manner, your attorney in presenting your defense, and

-- understand his/her own status and condition in the criminal proceedings.8
+- understand your own status and condition in the criminal proceedings.8

-Put in another way, a defendant is incompetent to stand trial when he/she suffers a mental disorder or developmental disability rendering him/her unable to:
+Put in another way, you are incompetent to stand trial when you suffer from a mental disorder or developmental disability preventing you from:

-- understand the nature of the criminal proceedings, or
+- understanding the nature of the criminal proceedings or

-- assist counsel in the conduct of a defense in a rational manner.9
+- assisting your attorneys in your defense in a rational manner.9

 A developmental disability is a disability that:

-- begins before a person is18 years old, and
+- begins before you are 18 years old and

 - continues, or is expected to continue, for an indefinite period of time.10

-A judge temporarily suspends the trial or criminal proceedings with a finding of incompetency.11
+A judge temporarily suspends your trial or criminal proceedings with a finding of incompetency.11

-In addition, the defendant is then required to undergo psychiatric treatment (by a licensed psychologist).
-He or she may be committed to:
+In addition, you must undergo psychiatric treatment (by a licensed psychologist).
+You may be committed to:

 - a center for the care and treatment of people with developmental disabilities, or